10 Dividend Growth Stocks For November 2020

 Source: Finbox

-From a price performance perspective, the portfolio would have significantly underperformed the S&P 500 over the last five years.
+From a price-performance perspective, the portfolio would have significantly underperformed the S&P 500 over the last five years.

 Even when accounting for dividends, the portfolio's overall performance would have been rather poor.
 An investment on November 11, 2015, equally divided between the 10 stocks, would have returned only 3.51% with dividends reinvested and 4.70% without dividends reinvested.